-If you choose to take the first step in pursuing adoption for you and your baby, you do not need to worry about the costs – adoption is completely free for you, and you can even receive financial aid throughout your pregnancy.
+If you choose to pursue adoption for you and your baby, you do not need to worry about the costs because adoption is completely free for you.
+You can even receive financial aid throughout your pregnancy.

 To learn more about the financial assistance you may receive, read the sections below.